-Daylight Saving Time is a contentious topic.
+Daylight Saving Time is a surprisingly contentious topic.
 While many people like the semi-annual time change, others would prefer abolishing the practice and sticking with the same time all year round.

 While Arizona and Hawaii are currently the only two states within the U.S. that do not observe Daylight Saving Time, lawmakers in many states have considered doing away with it themselves.
 Federal law currently allows a state to determine whether it will observe Daylight Saving Time or exempt itself, and several states are thinking about opting out.

 As of this writing, there are 17 states with bills pending in their legislatures that would abolish the advancement of time by one hour between the second Sunday of March and the first Sunday of November.
 Several of these are effectively dead, having been introduced early in 2017 with little or no advancement since then, while others are still working their way towards becoming law.

 Two states nominally in the same time zone ending up permanently an hour apart due to permanent adoption of either daylight time or standard time could be pretty confusing.
 For example, the bill pending in Florida would put the state permanently on Eastern Daylight Saving Time while Virginia would do the opposite and stay perpetually on Eastern Standard Time.

 Here’s an overview of the bills currently making their way through the State legislatures:

 Alabama is considering HB185 , which would place a constitutional amendment to exempt the state from Daylight Savings Time on the ballot for voter approval.
 The bill was referred to committee on January 11, 2018.

 Florida SB858 , originally written to abolish Daylight Saving Time in favor of standard time for each time zone in the state, would as of this writing request the U.S. Department of Transportation consolidate the state entirely into eastern time and establish the intent of the legislature to permanently adopt Eastern Daylight Saving Time as the standard time within the state.